REMEDY : BNSSG referral pathways & Joint Formulary

 Reducing the Health Inequality

 This page has been put together to be your resource for SMI physical health improvement.
-It includes details of what is required, links and downloadable local and national resources.
+It includes details of the issues, what is required to reduce the health inequality, links and downloadable local and national resources to help improve our practice.
 We hope it is useful.
-If you require any further information, or have any suggestions for developments, please contact Ian Popperwell (Transformation Project Manager) ian.popperwell@nhs.net by email or via MS Teams.
+If you require any further information, or have any suggestions for developments, please contact Sarah Denton sarah.denton4@nhs.net

-SMI refers to all those people who have received a diagnosis of schizophrenia or bipolar affective disorder, or who have experienced an episode of non-organic psychosis.
-They will have received these diagnoses as a patient of AWP and are placed on the GP practice’s QOF register.
+SMI refers only to those people who have received a diagnosis of schizophrenia or bipolar affective disorder, or who have experienced an episode of non-organic psychosis.
+They will have received these diagnoses as a patient of AWP (or another mental health trust) and are placed on the GP practice’s SMI register (which was previously funded through QOF).
+These patients should be offered an annual physical health check.

 Why a Physical Health Check?